bazjo/RS41_Decoding/RS41-SGP/README.md

 # RS41-SGP
-The RS41-SGP is the sonde mos often used in germany, and as it's frame has very much the same structure as the one of the -SG, the main examination shall be conducted only here.
+The RS41-SGP is the sonde most often used in germany, and as it's frame has very much the same structure as the one of the -SG, the main examination shall be conducted only here.

 A Frame of a RS41-SGP looks like the following